 \section{Abstract}

 The group scheme of universal centralizers of a complex reductive group $G$ has a quantization called the \textit{spherical nil-DAHA}.
-The category of modules over this ring is equivalent, as a symmetric monoidal category, to the category of bi-Whittaker $\D$-modules on $G$.
-We construct a braided monoidal equivalence, called the \textit{Knop-Ng\^o functor}, of this category with a full monoidal subcategory of the abelian category of Ad $G$-equivariant $\D$-modules, establishing a $\D$-module abelian counterpart of an equivalence established by Bezrukavnikov and Deshpande, in a different way.
+The category of modules over this ring is equivalent, as a symmetric monoidal category, to the category of bi-Whittaker $D$-modules on $G$.
+We construct a braided monoidal equivalence of this category with a full monoidal subcategory of the abelian category of Ad $G$-equivariant $D$-modules, establishing a $D$-module abelian counterpart of an equivalence established by Bezrukavnikov and Deshpande, in a different way.

-As an application of our methods, we prove conjectures of Ben-Zvi and Gunningham by relating this equivalence to parabolic induction and prove a conjecture of Braverman and Kazhdan in the $\D$-module setting.
+As an application of our methods, we prove conjectures of Ben-Zvi and Gunningham by relating this equivalence to parabolic induction and prove a conjecture of Braverman and Kazhdan in the $D$-module setting.

 {

 }